Back

 Speaker at 8:00pm

-GROUP ANNIVERSARIES: * Announce your group's anniversary; Send to The Bulletin,
+* Announce your group's anniversary; Send to

 c/o SIA office at least one month in advance.
 Attn: Editor